Charles S. Fairfax

-Charles Snowden Fairfax, 10th Lord Fairfax of Cameron (March 8, 1829 – April 4, 1869) was an American Democratic politician of California.
-He held a Scottish peerage.
-Fairfax was lured west as part of the gold rush.
-The town of Fairfax, California, is named for him.
+Charles Snowden Fairfax, 10th Lord Fairfax of Cameron (March 8, 1829 – April 4, 1869) was an American Democratic politician who served as the speaker of the California State Assembly in 1854.
+Lured west during the California gold rush, the town of Fairfax, California is named for him.

 Early life and family

-He was born on Vaucluse Plantation in Virginia, the eldest son of Albert Fairfax (April 15, 1802 – May 9, 1835) and Caroline Eliza Snowden (April 21, 1812 – December 28, 1899), who were married on April 7, 1828.
-His younger brother was John Fairfax, 11th Lord Fairfax of Cameron (September 13, 1830 – September 28, 1900), who became the 11th Lord Fairfax of Cameron upon Charles' death in 1869.
-His paternal grandfather was Thomas Fairfax, 9th Lord Fairfax of Cameron (1762–1846).
+He was born on Vaucluse Plantation in Virginia, the eldest son of Albert Fairfax and Caroline Eliza Snowden, who were married on April 7, 1828.
+His younger brother was John Contee Fairfax, 11th Lord Fairfax of Cameron, who became the 11th Lord Fairfax of Cameron upon Charles' death in 1869.
+His paternal grandfather was Thomas Fairfax, 9th Lord Fairfax of Cameron.
 On May 1, 1838, his mother married William R. Saunders.